Circuitscape/Circuitscape.py/docs/4.0/circuitscape_4_0.md

 Allows the user to verify that their installation is working properly.
 Datasets in the "verify" directory will be used, and effective resistances and current maps will be checked against known correct values.
-If verification fails, see the terminal (Windows) or run the console utility (Mac) to see details.
+If verification fails, see the log Window for details.

 ####File >> Run in batch mode

-Using the batch mode, you can specify any number of configurations to run by loading configuration files saved in a single directory.
+Using the batch mode, you can specify any number of configurations to run by loading configuration (.ini) files  saved in a single directory.
 This can be useful for running large numbers of analyses.
-The configuration files can be created in the user interface and saved under "Save settings" as described above.
+The configuration files can be created in the user interface and saved under "Save settings" as described above, and can be modified using standard text editors.

-###The Options window
+##The Options window

 <img src="images/OptionsWindow.png" alt="ArcGIS Toolbox" style="width:
 400px;"/>

-This window gives access to lesser-used options.
+Fig X. The options window gives access to less-frequently-used options.
 To access this window via the menu bar, click on Options>> More settings & inputs.

+###Calculation Options

-####Calculation Options>> Connect raster cells to FOUR neighbors instead of EIGHT
+####Connect raster cells to FOUR neighbors instead of EIGHT

-For raster operations, Circuitscape creates a graph (network) by connecting cells to their four or eight immediate neighbors, as specified by the user.
-The default is eight, but check this box if you want to connect cells to four cardinal neighbors only.
+For raster operations, Circuitscape creates a graph (network) by connecting cells to their four (Fig. X) or eight immediate neighbors.
+The default is eight (four cardinal and four diagonal neighbors), but check this box if you want to connect cells to their four cardinal neighbors only.

-####Calculation Options>> Use average conductance instead of resistance for connections between cells
+####Use average conductance instead of resistance for connections between cells

 For raster operations, this choice determines whether cells are connected by their average resistance or by their average conductance.
 Most users will want